Staying a Weekend at the Sweetgrass Inn

-We took morning and evening walks on the beach each day we were there.
+We took morning and evening walks on the beach each day.
 There is nothing better than the purple skies at sunrise and sunset.
-Back when I lived in Iowa, I used to dream of living this close to a beach, and I will never get sick of it.
+Back in Iowa, I used to dream of living this close to a beach, and I will never get sick of it.
 I used to watch Nicholas Sparks movies repeatedly to live through the characters by the ocean.
-Again, with Sweetgrass Inn being so convenient!
+Again, Sweetgrass Inn is so convenient!
 Don’t bother packing up beach chairs; you can rent chairs for a fun beach day, and they come with an umbrella.
-The best part is that they are strong enough to handle the heavy winds.
+The best part is that they are strong enough to handle heavy winds.
 There is nothing worse than chasing after your beach umbrella or chairs.
 Not that I would know what that feels like…👀 😆 Renting chairs takes away the stress of it all.

 We packed a small bag and sat by the beach for a while before heading to the pool.
 They have a shower for getting the sand off your feet right before heading back to the resort area.

 After spending the whole afternoon at the pool and beach, we got cleaned up and headed to Sullivan’s Island for one of my favorite sweet treats.
 It was just a few miles down the island.